Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: A specific model: loop quantum gravity coupled with a real scalar field

 Although in \eqref{eq:4.89}, the upper limit of the integral is infinite, this does not mean the integral is carried out on the whole time interval of the evolution of the universe.
 This just means that the integral is carried out on an enough long period which the system could reach the quasi-steady state.
 As time goes by, the volume of the space will expand and become larger, the quantum features of the system will gradually become less important.
 Eventually, the system will become a classical one so that we can describe it by the Friedmann equations.
 Finally, the physical volume of the system will expand to be infinitely large.
 The temperature of the bath will approach to zero.
 However, the equation \eqref{eq:4.91} can not describe this interesting process.
 The reason is that in this process, the variation of the bath temperature or the effect of the back reaction from gravity to the scalar field can not be neglected.
 To find an equation which can describe this process is beyond the scope of this work.

 Setting $m_{1}=0.01$ and $\ell_{0}=(\gamma\sqrt{\triangle})^{1/3}$, then one can calculate the numerical values of the probability distribution $P(n)$, as shown in figure~\ref{fig:3}.
 Suppose $N$ is the dimension of the Hilbert space.
 As the number of the eigenvector of the volume operator is infinite, $N$ is infinite.
 But as a toy model, we set $N$ as a finite number.
 In figure 3(a), different curves correspond to different $N$.
 From this figure, we learn that the shape of different curves are similar.
 In all of these curves, $P(n)$ increases with the horizontal axis.
 Hence we have more opportunities to observe the space in the bigger volume quantum state.
 We expect that as $N$ becomes bigger, the curve still has the similar trend.
 For simplicity, we set $N=100$ both in figure 3(b) and in the later discussions.
 In figure 3(b), different curves are related to different bath temperatures.
 Figure 3(b) shows that when the bath temperature increases, the spacetime has higher probability or chance to stay in the larger volume state.
+The physical explanation is that when the environmental temperature is higher, the Hamiltonian of the bath is also larger.
+However, the total Hamiltonian of the space time and the environment is zero.
+Therefore, the Hamiltonian of the space time becomes more negative.
+This favors larger size universe.
 We will show in the next that the distribution presented in figure~\ref{fig:3} is an equilibrium state and the detailed balance is preserved.